Teriks/giftoa/README.md

 ===

-`-fs` or `--framesleep` can be used to adjust the delay in microseconds between GIF frames.
+`-fs` or `--framesleep` can be used to adjust the delay in nanoseconds between GIF frames.

-It's argument can be an expression, it is a 32 bit floating point number.
+100000000 nanoseconds, (0.1 second) is the default.

+The maximum value is 999999999 nanoseconds.

 examples:

-`giftoa.py -i gif_file.gif -fs 100*1000 -o output_exe [jp2a options...]`
+`giftoa.py -i gif_file.gif -fs 100000000 -o output_exe [jp2a options...]`

 ===